rtwnt/spam-lists/README.rst

 -  support for custom DNSBL service clients
 -  preconfigured clients for SURBL_, `Spamhaus ZEN`_ and `Spamhaus DBL`_
 -  support for querying and populating custom host whitelists and blacklists
--  combining multiple url testers into a composite tester
+-  combining multiple URL testers into a composite tester
--  optional querying for redirect url addresses when using a composite url tester
+-  optional querying for redirect URL addresses when using a composite URL tester
 -  support for Python 2 and 3

 .. _Google Safe Browsing Lookup API: https://developers.google.com/